 Credit Reports Matter

-However, a study by the Federal Trade Commission points out that 1 person in 5 people had at least one error on their credit report.
+However, a study by the Federal Trade Commission points out that 1 in 5 people had at least one error on their credit report.
 The errors range from the benign, such as a misspelled middle name of the most serious fraudulent accounts.

 There is a better way to discover credit report errors than being passed over for a job or not being able to rent the perfect apartment.

 Credit Monitoring The Expensive Way

 The three most popular services Life Lock, Identity Guard and Identity Force cost on average $22 per month or as much as $360 a year.

 Credit card companies are also jumping into the fray.
 They have offers that run from free notification of suspicious charges to fee based monitoring.

 Protecting yourself from identity theft and credit fraud and errors doesn't have to be a costly endeavor.
 In just a few minutes a month you can do it yourself using resources that won't cost you a dime.
-Let me explain.

 Monitoring With No Strings Attached

 Federal law requires each of the three credit bureaus to give you a free copy of your credit report once a year.
 There is only one place where you can get your free credit reports with no strings attached -- AnnualCreditReport.com.

 Rather than review all three reports only once a year, you should stagger them and order a different report every four months.

 Thanks to online banking and credit card statements you can quickly and easily monitor all of your accounts on a weekly or monthly basis for suspicious activity.
 The process is simple, just scan your debit and checking account transactions online when you have a few minutes.

 Check Your Credit For "Free"

 The first is free for a limited time or with limited functionality.
 The other kind of free requires that you are subjected to ads or agreeing to be contacted by partners.

 Final Standings and Overall Winner

 Comparing DIY Credit Monitoring Services

-|Upgrade costs||No upgrades||$9.95 - $15.95 mo||$2.99 - $6.99 mo|
+|Upgrade costs||No upgrades||$9.95 - $15.95 mo||$16.99 per month|

-|Credit scores||Yes (estimated)||Yes (estimated)||No|
+|Credit scores||Yes (estimated)||Yes (estimated)||Yes (estimated)|